daily-solutions/extensions/README.md

 # Daily Extensions

+This repo is being restructured!
+For now, check out the following folders for the relevant pieces:

+- `/server` for the Daily Extensions Server code that powers `pounce`, `door`, and various `socketiostate`-backed Extensions
+- `/core` for the Core module necessary for any app using Extensions
+- `/extensions` for the Extensions themselves

+---

 Extensions are JavaScript modules that extend the functionality of [Daily Prebuilt](https://docs.daily.co/guides/products/prebuilt).
 Want to put a whiteboard next to Prebuilt in your app?
 Try the Miro or Whiteboard.chat extension.
 Want to use CometChat instead of Daily's built-in chat?
 There's an extension for that (soon).

 ## Try them now